sweetest-framework/sweetest/GUIDELINES.md

 * **Name** the file exactly as the configuration val (e.g. `AppModuleTestingConfiguration.kt`)
 * and put it in the same **package** as the respective module's root package (e.g. `com.example.app`)

+### Modularizing test sources

 Whenever you add modules which depend on each other, also the test sources will depend on each other.
 Therefore you might decide to also modularize test sources.
-All test resources (including steps classes and module testing configurations) need to be put into extra modules called `test-shared` inside the respective production code module:
+All test sources (including steps classes and module testing configurations) should be put into extra modules called `test-shared` inside the respective production code module:

 ```
 /
-  app
-    test-shared <-- contains test resources for app
-  module1
+  :app
+  :module1
-    test-shared <-- contains test resources for module1
+    :test-shared <-- contains test resources for module1
-  module2
+  :module2
-    test-shared <-- contains test resources for module2
+    :test-shared <-- contains test resources for module2

 ```

+It is apparent that the `app` depends on code in module1 and module2, so the same is true for the test sources: tests in `app` would rely on test sources in `:module1:test-shared` and `:module2:test-shared`.
+That leads to a proper separation of concerns, so for example the sources in `:module1:test-shared` are responsible for offering steps classes responsible for features implemented in `:module1` (more about steps classes below).

-If modules depend on each other the same is true for the module testing configuration.
-So add all dependencies of a test configuration in the argument list for `moduleTestingConfiguration`:
+Also the module testing configuration needs to reflect the dependencies between modules.
+So don't forget to list all dependent configurations of a test configuration in the argument list of `moduleTestingConfiguration`:

 ```
 val appModuleTestingConfiguration = moduleTestingConfiguration(
     module1ModuleTestingConfiguration,
-    dependentConfig2, ...)
+    module2ModuleTestingConfiguration, ...)
 {
     ...
 }